-Biomass energy is the energy that is derived from organic matter of plants and animals.
-Biomass in the form of dead plants, trees, grass, leaves, crops, manure, garbage animals waste can be a great source of alternative fuels that can be used to replace fossil fuels.
-Plants make use of process called photosynthesis that converts energy from the sun into chemical energy.
+Biomass energy, sometimes known as ‘bio energy’, is the energy that is derived from organic matter of plants and animals.
+Biomass in the form of dead plants, trees, grass, leaves, crops, manure, garbage, animal waste can be a great source of alternative fuels that can be used to replace fossil fuels.
+Plants make use of a process called photosynthesis that converts energy from the sun into chemical energy.

 Biomass energy is, perhaps, one of the more controversial types of alternative energy that is being used today.
 In this article, we’re going to take a look at the pros and cons of biomass energy that many people bring up when they’re looking at this energy source.